 Stamina Avari Magnetic Rower: This is a basic magnetic rower like others on the list, and I think it is overpriced.

-WaterRower: This iconic water rowing machine is a solid piece of equipment, but we think others offers better value at a similar or lower price.
+WaterRower: This iconic water rowing machine is a solid piece of equipment, but we think others offer better value at a similar or lower price.
 Read our full WaterRower review for our full thoughts, or check certified personal trainer Lindsay Scheele’s video review.

 Stamina Wave Water Rowing Machine: If you’re going to buy a rower with water resistance, go with WaterRower, Ergatta, or CITYROW.